jvandervyver/libvoltronic/README.md

 **I will not take lightly any use of this implementation in ANY closed source software**

-### Comment about the license & community

-The aim of this library is to enable.
-I want anyone and everyone that wants to enable to themselves be enabled.

-Everything here was written from scratch with no help from any of the code bases.
-The only source of information I used was [AEVA Forums](http://forums.aeva.asn.au/viewtopic.php?t=4332)

-Especially the invaluable protocol & initial implementation of the CRC provided by *coulomb*.
-It should not be understated the impact this individual has had on the Voltronic device community.

-Although the initial implementation was invaluable it should be pointed out that I re-implemented that code with other implementations.
-Not because I dislike the original author, think the implementation is bad or I'm some sort of uber coder.
-CRC is a widely researched problem and many public implementations exist with more tuned performance trade-off characteristics that suited my implementation better.

 ## Description
 Devices from Voltronic are shipped with 4 possible hardware interfaces: RS232, USB, Bluetooth & RS485